-The New EMS Value Proposition Under EMS 3.0
+The New EMS Value Proposition

-To remain relevant and valued in this new healthcare paradigm, EMS organizations need to offer service lines including a menu of emergency and preventative medical services that meet the particular needs of their communities.
-Even services that are confident in their local tax-based support may not be able to focus solely on emergency response if they cannot demonstrate value.
+To remain relevant and valued in this new healthcare paradigm, EMS agencies need to offer service lines including a menu of emergency and preventative medical services that meet the particular needs of their communities.
+Even services that are confident in their tax-based support may not be able to focus solely on emergency response if they cannot demonstrate value.